-Gordon Earle Moore, Co-Founder & former CEO of Intel Corporation, in 1965, wrote a paper that has long since passed into industry folklore.
-Because within its pages, Moore made the seemingly wild claim that microprocessor power would double approximately every year for the foreseeable future.
+In 1965 Gordon Earle Moore, Co-Founder of Intel Corporation, wrote a paper that has long since passed into industry folklore.
+Because within its pages Moore made the seemingly wild claim that microprocessor power would double approximately every year for the foreseeable future.

-The Wikipedia entry for Moore’s Law grapples with this same question before conceding that Moore’s Law ‘is an observation or projection and not a physical or natural law.’
+The Wikipedia entry for Moore’s Law grapples with this same question before conceding that Moore’s Law, “is an observation or projection and not a physical or natural law.”
 While it’s safe for the Wikipedia author to describe Moore’s Law as both observation and projection, this brings us no closer to a deeper understanding of the real nature of Moore’s so-called law.
 The key to penetrating the fog comes with understanding Intel was always a ‘mission’ driven company.
-Now Moore’s Law is revealed for what it is; a mission statement formulated to answer the incredibly ambitious vision of making home computing affordable for everyone.
+Now Moore’s Law is revealed for what it is.
+It is a mission statement formulated to answer the incredibly ambitious vision of making home computing affordable for everyone.

-As a mission statement, Moore’s Law astutely focuses the top-level goal on what matters, which in this case was realizing a vision so ambitious that it required squaring the contradictory requirements of making processors faster and cheaper.
+As a mission statement, Moore’s Law astutely focuses the top-level goal on what matters, which in this case was realizing a vision so ambitious that it required squaring the contradictory requirements of making processors both faster and cheaper.

-The mission statement’s focus is sufficiently upstream to ensure it encompasses all downstream yet equally important goals for the enterprise, such as addressing manufacturing challenges, reducing manufacturing costs, attracting the right skills.
+The mission statement’s focus is sufficiently upstream to ensure it encompassed all downstream yet equally important goals for the enterprise, such as addressing manufacturing challenges, reducing manufacturing costs, and attracting the right skills.
 Ultimately it was a mission statement designed to ensure Intel stayed ahead of the competition and won the race for cost-effective microprocessor power, which in turn perfectly aligned with the vision of being the company behind making computerization ubiquitous.

 Most successfully, Moore’s Law elegantly provided a clear focus for all stakeholders thanks to a goal that was as simple and understandable as it was unforgettable for every employee at Intel Corporation, ensuring it remained an ever-present consideration on everyone’s mind.

 Ultimately Moore’s Law laid the foundation for such a high level of workforce alignment that commentators bought into the idea that Intel’s success was akin to riding a wave driven by a natural phenomenon.
-In doing so, the commentators unwitting turned Intel’s workers into unsung heroes since the suggestion was that they had unearthed a hitherto unknown natural constant, allowing them to sit back and reap the rewards while nature took its course, much like drilling for oil, fitting a pumpjack, and then counting the profits.
+In doing so, the commentators unwittingly turned Intel’s workers into unsung heroes since the suggestion was that they had unearthed a hitherto unknown natural constant, allowing them to sit back and reap the rewards while nature took its course.

-The final clue that Moore’s Law is not a fundamental law of the universe, but rather a ingenious mission statement, is that it was at Intel that the methodology of ‘Objectives and Key Results’, also known as OKRs, was developed by Andy Grove, the man widely considered to be the driving force behind Intel’s early success.
+The final clue that Moore’s Law is not a fundamental law of the universe, but rather a highly creative, unorthodox, yet effective mission statement, is that it was at Intel that the methodology of ‘Objectives and Key Results’, also known as OKRs, was developed by Andy Grove, the man widely considered to be the driving force behind Intel’s early success.